On the Wings of Love (TV series): Reruns

-Reruns of the show's episodes began airing on Jeepney TV on June 26, 2017.
+Reruns of the show's episodes began airing on Jeepney TV from June 26 to September 1, 2017, and was replaced by reruns of Dolce Amore.

-On March 16, 2020, On the Wings of Love returned to air, temporarily replacing Make It with You as part of the temporary programming changes on ABS-CBN due to the quarantine caused by the COVID-19 pandemic.
-This rerun was abruptly cut due to the temporary closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.
-As of June 5, 2020, On the Wings of Love was no longer a temporary replacement due to the cancellation of Make It with You and replaced by The World of a Married Couple on June 15, 2020, on Kapamilya Channel's Primetime Bida Weeknight block.
+On March 13, 2020, it was announced that On the Wings of Love would be rerun from March 16, 2020, temporarily replacing Make It with You as part of the programming changes on ABS-CBN due to the community quarantine caused by the COVID-19 pandemic.

+This rerun was abruptly cut due to the temporary closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration and was replaced by The World of the Married Couple on Kapamilya Channel's timeslot on June 15, 2020.
+It was aired on Jeepney TV instead for the reruns from June 1 to September 11, 2020, and was replaced by reruns of Langit Lupa.

-All full episodes of On the Wings of Love are currently uploaded on ABS-CBN Entertainment YouTube Channel every Monday to Friday at 8:00 pm.
+All full episodes of On the Wings of Love are currently uploaded on ABS-CBN Entertainment YouTube Channel every Monday to Friday at 8:00 p.m.

-Reruns of the show's episodes began airing on PIE Channel (BEAM TV subchannel) on August 22, 2022, from 12:00 pm to 12:45 pm from Mondays to Fridays, and from 12:00 pm to 3:00 pm on Saturdays.
+Reruns of the show's episodes began airing on PIE Channel (BEAM TV subchannel) on August 22, 2022 to March 10, 2023, and was replaced by Got to Believe, from 12:00 p.m. to 12:45 p.m. from Mondays to Fridays, and from 12:00 p.m. to 3:00 p.m. on Saturdays.

+The show began airing reruns on All TV and Jeepney TV from May 13 to November 29, 2024, and was replaced by reruns of The General's Daughter.